pollsmor/acedrive/README.md

 ## Deploying to a cloud instance
 The only thing that needs to change is to adjust NEXTAUTH_URL to the appropriate link of the cloud server.
 It would probably also be prudent to build for production rather than for dev with npm.

+## Snapshots
+For now, a snapshot is analagous to a list of (parsed) files.